rajatagrawal22/Suspicious-Activity-Detection-Using-Pose-Detection-Blazepose-and-Machine-Learning/README.md

-content = """# Machine Learning Pose Detection Framework for Suspicious Activity Recognition
+# Machine Learning Pose Detection Framework for Suspicious Activity Recognition

 ## 🧠 Overview
 This research project centers on real-time detection of suspicious human activity using machine learning and pose estimation.
 Suspicious behavior often involves unusual or erratic body movements, which are challenging to detect with traditional rule-based surveillance systems due to computational limitations and lack of adaptability.